crabshank/Cheat-engine-tools/readme.md

 * **printAttached()** -> Print all attached breakpoints preceded by an index.

-N.B. all data is displayed as arrays of bytes for convenience.
+N.B. all data is displayed as arrays of bytes, unless **le**==*true* in the situation described above.
 I suggest pasting the data into a notepad, removing everything except the byte hex and pasting it into a hex editor/viewer.

 ## traceCount.lua